Watercolor IV- Intermediate Expression

 Find inspiration in nature around you, photos you love or from a photo the teacher supplies.
 Work on your own watercolor painting from start to finish with help from an expert every step of the way.
 This series will take you on a creative journey to recreate and enhance an image of your choice.
 This class is suitable for anyone 16 and older with some previous watercolor painting experience who would like to move beyond the basics.
 Two-hour classes taught by Deanna Weinholtz.
 In order to maintain the safest environment possible, classes will be offered via Zoom Meeting, a free online audio-visual platform.

-All adult classes and workshops are recorded and are available for one week after the class.
-Therefore, if you miss a class, you will have one week to catch up on the class at your convenience.
+All adult classes and workshops are recorded and are available for four weeks after the class.
+Therefore, if you miss a class, you will have four weeks to catch up on the class at your convenience.
 Review our class information and procedures for more information.

 A perfect way to celebrate spring while learning how to create all of the beautiful textures in nature!
 We will be exploring how to create textures in from tree bark, leaves to different types of grasses.
 We will be applying those new skills to painting a trillium flower that has grown in the middle of a tree bark.